lkojiro/Physical-Computing-Final-Project/README.txt

 should make some part of the client's life easier, more interesting, or enable them to do something they couldn't do otherwise.

-Our client, Joeseph, is an avid reader.
+Our client, Joseph, is an avid reader.
 He and his wife are in multiple book clubs and between them will usually be reading at least 6 books concurrently.
 To make keeping track of what is happening in each of these books easier, we envisioned